Sarah Pendergest, DFM, LMT, Owner

 In 2018 she saw her practice was evolving, and the clients were growing to trust the practice with all their muscular needs, so she knew the practice needed a name that truly reflected what it did.
 In June of 2019, she officially changed the name of her business to MyoTherapy Wellness; a full focus of muscle health!
 Now, you will see and hear her speak of 'myotherapy' work; meaning muscle therapy.

-At the end of 2019, Sarah enrolled in the Doctorate of Functional Medicine program through Kingdom College of Natural Health.
+At the end of 2019, Sarah enrolled in Kingdom College of Natural Health to become a Doctor of Functional Medicine.
 Her goal is to help clients and patients battle chronic diseases and systemic inflammation by using integrative treatment plans.

 Sarah is an advocate for living an active lifestyle and encourages each of her clients to do the same.
 She believes in it so much that she even trademarked the logo Go -ing. to inspire people to go out and make life an adventure!

-Due to Sarah's many years of practice and large clientele base, she is not taking new clients right now, except for pre and postnatal-care clients.
+Due to Sarah's many years of practice and large clientele base, she is not taking new myotherapy clients right now, but is accepting new Functional Medicine patients.

 Born and raised in Oldham County, Nikki recognized from a young age that food is a “cure all”.

 Growing up around a grandmother that owned several restaurants throughout her life and

 another grandmother that learned to cook from some true southern cooks, had the palette for